alexstaravoitau/detecting-road-features/README.md

 > For implementation details check `FeatureExtractor` class in `vehicletracker/features.py`.

 ## Training a classifier
 I trained a Linear SVC (`sklearn` implementation), using feature extractor described above.
 Nothing fancy here, I used `sklearn`'s `train_test_split` to split the dataset into training and validation sets, and used `sklearn`'s `StandardScaler` for feature scaling.
-I didn't bother with a proper test set, as assumed that classifier performance on the project video would be a good proxy for a test set.
+I didn't bother with a proper test set, assuming that classifier performance on the project video would be a good proxy for it.

 > For implementation details check `detecting-road-features.ipynb` notebook.